Baptouuuu/Sy/docs/Service-container.md

 container.addPass(new StorageAdapterPass());
 ```
-The example above at compilation time look for every service tagged with `storage.adapter` and add a new call to the `myStorage` service.
+The example above at compilation time look for every services tagged with `storage.adapter` and add a new call to the `myStorage` service.
 So when the latter will be called, it will automatically call `setStorageAdapter` with a instance of every adapter as argument.

 This would allow to easily create a storage engine and share it with the rest of the world, and people could easily add their own adapters.